SDBrett/jekyllblog/_posts/2016-11-04-impact-of-attitude-and-culture-in-the-workplace.md

 Companies without this positive attitude of sharing and collaboration.
 Have resulted in knowledge being held back, crappy attitude and disdain for the workplace.

-Now the point of this post isn';t to say &#8220;I';ve got a sweet gig&#8221;.
+Now the point of this post isn';t to say "I';ve got a sweet gig&#8221;.
 The point is to say when looking for a new job, do what you can to assess the attitude of the company seriously.
 Try to find out if current staff members, blog or have some sort of community involvement.
 This can help provide insight into who you will be working alongside.

 At the start, I touched on health.
 Thom Greene just did a blog post about health where is just a <a href="http://www.thomgreene.com/blog/2016/11/3/what-would-i-advise-someone-to-avoid-in-their-career" data-cke-saved-href="http://www.thomgreene.com/blog/2016/11/3/what-would-i-advise-someone-to-avoid-in-their-career">click away</a>.
 If this is something that you care about.
 Find a company that has a good exercise culture.
 Group mentality can be an excellent motivator, we are social creatures after all.